azhuchkov/tgbounce/README.md

 - **exec(cmd)**: Executes a shell command.

 ## Examples

+### Automatic reply
-Automate responses easily with tgbounce.
+Automate responses easily with `tgbounce`.
 For example, to reply to any private message starting with "Hello", use this configuration:
 ```json
 {
   "bounces": [